jh3y/gulp-boilerplate/README.md

 a boilerplate for gulp files!

-* static server with automatic live reload
+* Static server with automatic live reload/style injection
-* jade compilation
+* Jade compilation
-* stylus compilation
+* Stylus compilation
-* coffeescript compilation
+* Coffeescript compilation
+* Source linting

 The aim is to get you up and running with something in _gulp_ quickly

-##usage
+##Usage
 as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.

 1. clone the repo